 Torque transducers must be inherently high performance devices.
-They are used to measure the performance of an engine, whether in a car or in a machine, but they defeat their own purpose if they interfere with that engine's performance.
+They are used to measure an engine's performance, whether in a car or in a machine, but they defeat their own purpose if they interfere with that engine's performance.
 In order to measure the energy required to produce rotational movement, torque transducers must involve themselves in that movement.
-An analogue to this situation is a golfer measuring wind speed and direction with an extended finger.
+An analog to this situation is a golfer measuring wind speed and direction with an extended finger.
 To a very small extent, the extension of that finger interferes with the movement of the wind as it measures it.
-This interference is inconsequential in the measurement of wind speed, but it is very consequential in the measurement of torque; a poorly designed torque transducer can cause torque resistance, which can reduce an engine's performance.
-Engineers noticed this problem and responded with clever innovations that can measure changes in magnetic fields without coming into contact with the machinery being measured.
-Whatever their measurement method, all torque transducers must take their measurements and then transmit that information to a display that can be read by humans; in this way they are similar to pressure sensors and level transmitters.
-That display can be part of a computer in more advanced systems, or it can be a simple LCD screen with nothing more than numbers.
+This interference is inconsequential in measuring wind speed, but it is very consequential in the measurement of torque; a poorly designed torque transducer can cause torque resistance, which can reduce an engine's performance.
+Engineers noticed this problem and responded with clever innovations that can measure changes in magnetic fields without coming into contact with the measured machinery.
+Whatever their measurement method, all torque transducers must take their measurements and then transmit that information to a display that humans can read; in this way, they are similar to pressure sensors and level transmitters.
+That display can be part of a computer in more advanced systems or a simple LCD screen with nothing more than numbers.